Inventory & Job Projects in both an Inventory Inquiry and an Inventory Locations Inquiry

 - Mixing & Matching – It is possible to mix these Margin Types as each Inventory item is set individually but not recommended as it will become easy to make mistakes.

 - Writing Margins – Next select the Update Price by Margins from the Tools menu.
-The alert as seen below will be displayed.
+The consecutive alerts as seen below will be displayed.
 Since we have only the single item in the list on screen the alert will declare that there will be an update to 1 records price/s.
 Take note of this as it will help avoid mistakes.

 - Commencing Processing Margins – Select the button to commence re-writing the margins.